 Pour all the granola into a bowl and add the chocolate, nuts, dates, and pumpkin seeds.
 Toss together well.

 In a small saucepan over medium heat, combine the butter, salt, vanilla, and honey.
 The mixture will boil.
-That’s ok.
+That’s okay.
 Cook it for a minute and stir well.
 Then remove from heat and pour onto the granola mixture.
 Stir together well.

-*An easy way to butter the dish is to dab a clean paper towel in room-temp butter and then rub the greasy paper towel all over every inch of the baking dish.
+An easy way to butter the dish is to dab a clean paper towel in room-temp butter and then rub the greasy paper towel over every inch of the baking dish.